SF6O2 Etching

 The surface can be covered in fluorine or oxygen.
 The physical model keeps track of these coverages, given by $\theta_F$ and $\theta_O$, respectively, by calculating the flux-induced rates and considering the coverages from the previous time step.
 They are calculated with Langmuir–Hinshelwood-type surface site balance equations, given by:

-\begin{equation} \sigma_{Si}\cfrac{d\theta_{F}}{dt}=\gamma_{F}\Gamma_{F}\left(1-\theta_{F}-\theta_{O}\right)-k\sigma_{Si}\theta_{F}-2Y_{ie}\Gamma_{i}\theta_{F} \label{equ:thetaF} \end{equation}
+\begin{equation} \sigma_{Si}\cfrac{d\theta_{F}}{dt}=\beta_{F}\Gamma_{F}\left(1-\theta_{F}-\theta_{O}\right)-k\sigma_{Si}\theta_{F}-2Y_{ie}\Gamma_{i}\theta_{F} \label{equ:thetaF} \end{equation}

-\begin{equation} \sigma_{Si}\cfrac{d\theta_{O}}{dt}=\gamma_{O}\Gamma_{O}\left(1-\theta_{F}-\theta_{O}\right)-\beta\sigma_{Si}\theta_{O}-Y_{O}\Gamma_{i}\theta_{O} \label{equ:thetaO} \end{equation}
+\begin{equation} \sigma_{Si}\cfrac{d\theta_{O}}{dt}=\beta_{O}\Gamma_{O}\left(1-\theta_{F}-\theta_{O}\right)-\beta\sigma_{Si}\theta_{O}-Y_{O}\Gamma_{i}\theta_{O} \label{equ:thetaO} \end{equation}

-The term $\sigma_{Si}$ represents the density of silicon at the surface point $\vec{x}$ which is not included in the equations for legibility; $\Gamma_F$, $\Gamma_O$, and $\Gamma_i$ are the emitted fluorine, oxygen, and ion fluxes, respectively; $\gamma_F$ and $\gamma_O$ are the sticking coefficients for fluorine and oxygen on a non-covered silicon substrate, respectively; $k$ is the chemical etch reaction rate constant; $\beta$ is the oxygen recombination rate constant; and $Y_{ie}$ and $Y_O$ are the total ion-enhanced and oxygen etching yields, respectively. $Y_{ie}$ and $Y_O$ are yield functions that are dependent on the ion energies in the reactor.
+The term $\sigma_{Si}$ represents the density of silicon at the surface point $\vec{x}$ which is not included in the equations for legibility; $\Gamma_F$, $\Gamma_O$, and $\Gamma_i$ are the emitted fluorine, oxygen, and ion fluxes, respectively; $\beta_F$ and $\beta_O$ are the sticking coefficients for fluorine and oxygen on a non-covered silicon substrate, respectively; $k$ is the chemical etch reaction rate constant; $\beta$ is the oxygen recombination rate constant; and $Y_{ie}$ and $Y_O$ are the total ion-enhanced and oxygen etching yields, respectively. $Y_{ie}$ and $Y_O$ are yield functions that are dependent on the ion energies in the reactor.

 Since the surface movement is significantly smaller than the considered fluxes, it can be assumed that it does not impact the calculation.
 With this assumption of a pseudo-steady-state, the coverage equations can be set equal to zero, resulting in the following surface coverage equations: \begin{equation} \theta_{F}=\left[1+\left(\cfrac{k\sigma_{Si}+2Y_{ie}\Gamma_{i}}{\gamma_{F}\Gamma_{F}}\right)\left(1+\cfrac{\gamma_{O}\Gamma_{O}}{\beta\sigma_{Si}+Y_{O}\Gamma_{i}}\right)\right]^{-1} \end{equation}

-\begin{equation} \theta_{O}=\left[1+\left(\cfrac{\beta\sigma_{Si}+Y_{ie}\Gamma_{i}}{\gamma_{O}\Gamma_{O}}\right)\left(1+\cfrac{\gamma_{F}\Gamma_{F}}{k\sigma_{Si}+2Y_{ie}\Gamma_{i}}\right)\right]^{-1} \end{equation}
+\begin{equation} \theta_{O}=\left[1+\left(\cfrac{\beta\sigma_{Si}+Y_{O}\Gamma_{i}}{\gamma_{O}\Gamma_{O}}\right)\left(1+\cfrac{\gamma_{F}\Gamma_{F}}{k\sigma_{Si}+2Y_{ie}\Gamma_{i}}\right)\right]^{-1} \end{equation}

 The reason that pseudo-steady-state can be assumed is that the incoming fluxes of all involved particles are in the order of 10$^{16}$–10$^{19}$ cm-1s-1, which is significantly larger than the surface etch rate ER, which is typically in the range of several nanometers per second.
 The oxygen particles do not take part in surface removal; instead, they occupy an area on the top surface layer and inhibit the effects of chemical etching by fluorine.
 Relating it to the parameters in the equation, the presence of oxygen (denoted by its flux $\Gamma_{O}$) tends to reduce $\theta_{F}$.
 Increasing the oxygen flux $\Gamma_O$ increases the overall expression in the square brackets, which means $\theta_{F}$ decreases.
 Since oxygen has a passivating effect, the etching of silicon proceeds only due to its reaction with fluorine and physical sputtering due to the incoming ion flux.
 At locations where oxygen coverage is high, only ion sputtering takes place.
 This brings us to the expression for the etch rate (ER), which is used to move the surface